Six Month Snapshot: Alexandra

 -staying in our pajamas for days, not leaving the house!

 -knowing how much our little Victory affectionately loves her ‘little sister!’

 -having our first real date night this month, which we hope to do one to two times a month!

 -knowing on the days that I feel totally exhausted, that I will someday really miss these early days, and I need to remind myself, at times of this fact.

 -still asking myself what will I miss about this time of my life when it’s all gone?
 This question keeps everything in perspective.

 -most of all, we are cherishing getting to be Alex’s parents!

 Doug and I are very grateful for our little girl and our little family!
 We feel so fortunate.
 We look forward to seeing Alex’s little personality continue to develop and unfold.
 Below are a few images: Alex’s monthly portrait; Alex and Victory’s monthly portrait; followed by photos of Alex throughout this month; and some iphone images during her sixth month with us!
-You can read our birth story along with viewing images from Alex’s birth here; you can read Alex’s first month snapshot here; her second month snapshot here; her third month snapshot here; her fourth month snapshot here; and her five month snapshot here.
+You can read our birth story along with viewing images from Alex’s birth here; you can read Alex’s one month snapshot here; her two month snapshot here; her three month snapshot here; her four month snapshot here; and her five month snapshot here.